 The second story about the origin of Greek cheese says that the art of making cheese was given as a gift to men by the Olympian Gods.
 These gods sent Aristaeus, a name that translates into ” the best”.
 He thought the Greeks the useful arts, of which one was the art of cheese making.

 Whenever I have a meal with my Greek family, there is always a block of feta on the table.
 And this counts for every Greek family.
-It is a part of every Greek meal and goes with literally everything.
+It is a part of every Greek meal and goes with literally everything, from soup to fruit, and from vegetables to meat.

 How to eat greek cheese